EliAndrewC/l7r/setting/l7r.md

 It is therefore fitting that there are 4 Gods of Death - given the significance of the number, how could there be any other number?
 However, of the 4 Gods of Death, only two are recognized in the rest of Rokugan, and the others appear unique to Moto teachings.

-Moto Gaheris, the daimyo of the Moto family, who is referred to by the Moto as "the khan of khans", carries four swords, each dedicated to a different god of death:
+Moto Gaheris, the daimyo of the Moto Family, who is referred to by the Moto as "the khan of khans", carries four swords, each dedicated to a different god of death:
 - Bloodstorm, which Gaheris carries into battle, is dedicated to Emma-O
 - Lamentation, used for defense when attacked/ambushed by another, is dedicated to Enma
 - Lightning, used in single combat, is dedicated to King Yan